mdlnhurmuz/algolab/README.md

 - Interval Scheduling
   - sort the jobs according to increasing finish time
   - for each interval [si, fi], add the job if si is greater than the finish time of the last job that was added

+1. **Planks** - 60 points solution.
+Backtracking to find a combination of numbers that sum up to K. Do this 4 times, to see whether we can find 4 different sets so that each represents a side.
+Attention to return statements.
+2. **Boats**
+Steps:
+- Keep 2 right pointers (last_prev=-INT_MAX, last=v[0].second)
+- Iterate from second point until the last point, by computing and checking:
+  - Compute new right pointers for both of them (e.g. last=max(last+length-i, position-i))
+  - If the global right pointer last <= position-i, it means we can add a new boat:
+      - update last_prev, last and increase the number of boats
+   - Otherwise, update last_prev and last with the minimum corresponding values.
+Here, we think of the case where we keep the same number of boats, but with having the smallest right pointer.
+3. **Octopussy**
+4. **Punch**
+5. **Light at the Museum**

+### Week 6

  Tutorial BGL (2)
  Maximum flows: